syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridCheckBoxColumn

 DataGridCheckBoxColumn inherits all the properties of `DataGridColumn`.
-It loads a switch as the content of record cells in the column and responds to value changes in it.
-The underlying data source can be changed that it toggles the values shown in the switch.
+It loads a [CheckBox](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/checkbox) as the content of record cells in the column and responds to value changes in it.
+The underlying data source can be changed that it toggles the values shown in the CheckBox.
 The SfDataGrid automatically generates DataGridCheckBoxColumn if the property in the underlying collection of type set to bool.

-To use DataGridCheckBoxColumn, follow the code example:

 {% highlight xaml tabtitle="MainPage.xaml"%}
 <ContentPage.BindingContext>